 Because I love myself and I want to give myself good things.

-Because it is a delight for me to give good things to other people; I want them to have this some opportunity for delight.
+Because it is a delight for me to give good things to other people; I want them to have this same opportunity for delight.

 Because receiving good things nourishes our true selves and helps us grow in love and joy.